 In April, temperatures start to cool, marking the time to preserve and store the last of the summer harvest from the vege garden and fruit trees.
 Save and store seed from favourite healthy edible plants to sow and enjoy again next year.
 Try this with tomatoes, capsicums, beans, pumpkins and squash.

 Autumn is the main season for planting trees and shrubs as the soils are still warm, and they can establish over the wet winter months to follow.
 It is also an excellent time for planting frost-hardy perennials and winter annuals and vegetables.

 What to plant

-- It is time to remove summer edibles to make way for autumn planting.
+- It is time to remove flowering annuals and summer edibles to make way for autumn planting.
 Seed can be collected from non-hybrid varieties.

 - Sow directly into the garden broad beans, peas, coriander, lettuce, parsnip, radish, rocket, spinach, pak choy, carrots, beetroot and silverbeet.

 - Plant winter vegetable seedlings, such as cabbages, cauliflowers, broccoli, kale, lettuces, beetroot and parsley.

 - Direct sow broad beans, carrots, parsnip, peas and silverbeet.
 Sow batches of beetroot, rocket, corn salad, mizuna, lettuce and coriander every 3 – 4 weeks to ensure a continuous supply.

 - Add lots of organic matter like compost and manure and work into the soil before planting seedlings.

 - Now is the best time to plant winter annuals such as lobelia, pansies, violas, polyanthus, snapdragons, alyssum, Californian poppy, cornflower, stock and calendulas.